Highland High School (Arizona): Student life

 Highland hosts more than 70 activities and student clubs.
 The school has participated in FIRST Robotics Competition either as a stand-alone entity or in partnership with other schools or universities.
 It won the AZ Regional FRC Competition in 2007, 2008, 2009.
 It won LA Vegas FRC in 2008.
 It won the AZ regional FTC competition in 2011 and 2012.
 It took first place in 2009 and 2010 at the university level at NURC in cooperation with teammates from Arizona State University.
 It won the Sparkfun AVC (Autonomous Vehicle Challenge) competition in 2012.

 The school's Future Farmers of America (FFA) Chapter won first in state for its ag sales team in 2007.

 Other groups at Highland include contingents for Academic Decathlon.

-Dances sponsored by the school are Homecoming, Winter Formal, Morp (Valentine's dance; "Prom" spelled backwards, where girls ask guys), and Prom.
+Dances sponsored by the school are Homecoming, Winter Formal, and Prom.

 Twenty-three percent of HHS students participate in a daily, release-time seminary program operated by the Church of Jesus Christ of Latter-day Saints, which has a religious instruction building adjacent to campus.